Quick Answer

 A well-sequenced portfolio helps viewers understand the work more deeply.

-Build portfolios with clear sequencing:
+Build portfolios with clear sequencing and a clean PDF structure:

 Author